 Activision Blizzard has officially confirmed that Call of Duty: Warzone Mobile will shut down on April 17, bringing an end to the mobile adaptation of its well-known battle royale experience.

-In a message shared through its support channels, Activision acknowledged the effort that went into adapting Warzone for mobile platforms.
-The company highlighted that it succeeded in delivering a version that stayed true to the original experience.
-However, it also admitted that the game didn’t connect with mobile-focused players in the way it had hoped, especially when compared to its popularity on PC and consoles.
+In a message shared through its support channels, Activision pointed to the work that has gone into bringing Warzone to mobile.
+The company noted it was able to provide a version that was true to the original experience.
+But it also admitted it didn’t resonate with mobile-centric players the way it had expected, particularly compared to its success on PC and consoles.

 As a final step in the previously communicated service changes to Call of Duty: Warzone Mobile, the servers for Call of Duty: Warzone Mobile will go offline on April 17, 2026.